 * Euro falls broadly on renewed euro zone worries

-* Political uncertainty mounts after Monti says to resign
+* Political uncertainty mounts after Monti says to resign early

 * China trade data next in focus

 SYDNEY, Dec 10 (Reuters) - The euro came under pressure in Asia on Monday as the prospect of a recession in Germany and renewed concerns about Italy weighed on sentiment, while strong Chinese data helped support the Australian dollar.

 The euro fell about 0.3 percent to $1.2880 in thin early trade, slipping to near a two-week trough of $1.2876 set Friday.
 Against the yen, the single currency also shed about 0.3 percent to around 106.15.